13 findings on how to improve forms on web pages

 1. Clearly inform the user that the process is divided into steps, how many there are, and where they are currently located.

-A few technical tips mainly for developers
+Several technical tips mainly for developers

 #9 Allow form submission with the ENTER key

-It may seem silly, but many people are used to clicking less and using the keyboard more.
-By the way, for these people, it is also important to be able to use the tabulator to move between individual form fields.
-Make sure that in such a case the correct order of individual elements is maintained (e.g., by setting the tabindex attribute).
+It seems like a triviality, but many people are used to clicking less and using the keyboard more.
+By the way, for these people, it is also important to be able to use the tab key to move between individual form fields.
+Make sure that in such a case, the correct order of individual elements is maintained (e.g., by setting the tabindex attribute).

 #11 If the user has to choose from a long list of values, allow them to search within them

-Conversely to the previous point, if you have only a few values to choose from, e.g., 2-3, do not display them in the form of a select element but rather radio button.
+Conversely to the previous point, if you have only a few values to choose from, e.g., 2-3, do not display them in the form of a select element but rather radio buttons.
 The user immediately sees the available values and fills in this data faster.

 #13 Use the correct form elements for specific data